NielsIH/ImageMapper/README.md

 ## Getting Started

 ### 🚀 Live Demo
-Visit the deployed app: `https://YOURUSERNAME.github.io/quarry-inventory` *(Replace YOURUSERNAME with your GitHub username after deployment)*
+Visit the deployed app: `https://nielsih.github.io/ImageMapper`

 ### 📱 Install as PWA
 1. Visit the app URL on any device